CLD-Rostock/Christensen_FailureIndex/README.md

 2. 🧾 ABAQUS Fortran UMAT subroutine
 3. 🐍 Python module for stress analysis

-📄 The method is described in the paper (under review).
+📄 The method is described in the corresponding IJSS paper.
 If you use this code, please cite:
 ```
 HACH, Mathis; RADTKE, Albrecht; WEIßGRAEBER, Philipp.
 A linear failure index for the Christensen criterion.
 International Journal of Solids and Structures, 2025, S. 113685.
 ```